Skip to content

 • Red — Your count is higher than expected.
 Double-check for errors or misplaced items.

-Items in a counting task are sorted by shelf location, making it easy to work through your count aisle by aisle.
+Items in a counting task are sorted by bin, making it easy to work through your count aisle by aisle.
 This way you can walk the store in a logical order instead of jumping around.

 There are several ways counting tasks can be created: